 The Day of ‘Arafah is on the 9th of Dhul Hijjah and is one of the most important days in the Islamic calendar.
-This year the Day of ‘Arafah is expected to fall on Saturday 15th June 2024.
+This year the Day of ‘Arafah is expected to fall on Thursday 5th June 2025.

-Allah (SWT) refers to this day in Surah al-Maidah of the Holy Qur’an.
+Allah (SWT) refers to this day in Surah al-Maidah of the holy Qur’an.

 This day I have perfected for you your religion and completed My favour upon you and have approved for you Islam as religion.